sschoebinger/sschoebinger.github.io/posts/2020-12-27-another-post.md

 ---
 pageTitle: This is my other Title
+eleventyExcludeFromCollections: true
 ---

-This is another paragraph of text..
+This is another paragraph of text.